aptech/docs/docs/sslib/ssfit.rst

     :type ctl: struct

-    :return out: an instance of an :class:`ssout` structure.
+    :return out: an instance of an :class:`ssOut` structure.
 For an instance named *sOut*, the members are:

       .. list-table::
         :widths: auto